i12gocaj/i12gocaj/README.md

 # Hi, I'm Javier ;)
 ### Computer Engineer 👨‍💻

+---

-“As a kid, I used to break things by accident — now I do it on purpose.
-You can find more about me on my GitHub portfolio.”
+> **_As a kid, I used to break things by accident — now I do it on purpose.
+You can find more about me on my GitHub portfolio._**

+---

 ## Technologies